siyingchenclaire/2023_covid_sentiment_analysis/README.md

 When K=3, the Rand Index was 0.4659523753058559, which, while not good, did not fully reflect clustering quality.
 Cluster sizes became more balanced: Cluster 0: 2963 data points; Cluster 1: 787 data points; Cluster 2: 48 data points.
 Given the dataset's inherent imbalance, no forced equalization of cluster sizes was applied.
 Word clouds and centroid representatives were then examined for meaning.

 Cluster 1 Word Cloud (ANOVA, K=3): ![cluster1_anova_3](./static/cluster1_anova.png)

+Centroid 1: Stock up on Food & Water asap before the forced quarantines for the deadly CoronaVirus. covid-19 covid19 stocks bonds silver gold slv gld intern nurse rn medstudent paramedic trucker patriot taxi prepper veteran hunter biker surfer bartender e3 eos bch xrp

 Cluster 2 Word Cloud (ANOVA, K=3): ![cluster2_anova_3](./static/cluster2_anova.png)
-Cluster 3 Word Cloud (ANOVA, K=3): ![cluster3_anova_3](./static/cluster3_anova.png)

-Centroid Examples (K=3, with ANOVA):
-Centroid 1: Stock up on Food & Water asap before the forced quarantines for the deadly CoronaVirus. covid-19 covid19 stocks bonds silver gold slv gld intern nurse rn medstudent paramedic trucker patriot taxi prepper veteran hunter biker surfer bartender e3 eos bch xrp
 Centroid 2: Yeah.
 I've seen eggs, milk & Lysol wipes being sold out at grocery store due 2 #Covid_19.
 Folks have gone nuts 2 & they need 2 calm down.
 This isn't the black plague.

+Cluster 3 Word Cloud (ANOVA, K=3): ![cluster3_anova_3](./static/cluster3_anova.png)

 Centroid 3: Nice long pause there. #douchebag #pricegouger At this point donating it to nursing homes,small biz, shelters, grocery store workers would probably be the right thing to do.
 Or I don’t know, maybe try to sell it for normal prices to recoup some $. #coronapocalypse #coronavirus

 When K=9, cluster sizes became more balanced: Cluster 0: 33 data points; Cluster 1: 39 data points; Cluster 2: 12 data points; Cluster 3: 486 data points; Cluster 4: 2663 data points; Cluster 5: 30 data points; Cluster 6: 411 data points; Cluster 7: 71 data points; Cluster 8: 53 data points.
 Word clouds and centroid representatives were generated to understand each cluster's meaning.

 Centroid Examples (K=9, with ANOVA):

 Centroid 1: Worried about coronavirus?
 You want to stock your pantry?
 Check out this guide about healthy #non_perishable_food. #CoronavirusPandemic #Covid_19 #non_perishable_foods_list #survival_food #non_perishables #non_expiring_food #emergency_food

 Centroid 2: Alright y’all I hope our Melanin prevails but just in case I took some precautions I had some food & water delivered. ?????
 I’ve had my masks for a month and may have to open soon! ?? #B1 #FBA #CoronavirusUSA #COVID

 Centroid 3: Call your Senators.
 Demand they pass the #FamiliesFirst #coronavirus bill containing: -Free testing -14 days paid sick leave -3 months paid family leave -Expanded unemployment insurance -Food security -Medicaid funds Ask for your senator’s office.
 (202) 224-3121 #COVID19

 Centroid 4: First time in 2 weeks that I have seen loo roll in a supermarket!
 So I bought a sensible quantity of 12! #CalamityCorona #Covid_19 #ToiletPaperApocalypse #stoppanicking

 Centroid 5: Stock up on Food & Water asap before the forced quarantines for the deadly CoronaVirus. covid-19 covid19 stocks bonds silver gold slv gld intern nurse rn medstudent paramedic trucker patriot taxi prepper veteran hunter biker surfer bartender e3 eos bch xrp

 Centroid 6: In these difficult times please consider donating to your local #FoodbankFriday As panic buys are causing a lot of shortages.
 Our Lady of Fatima, pray for us. #Covid_19 #Lent2020

 Centroid 7: Real talk though.
 Am I the only one spending hours a day online shopping for loungewear now that I don't have to get dressed for work or public consumption? #coronapocolypse #COVID19 #coronavirus #QuarantineLife

 Centroid 8: “We are disappointed that some sellers are attempting to artificially raise prices on basic need products during a global health crisis" #Corona #CoronaVirusUpdate #COVID2019 #handsanitizer

 Centroid 9: This weekend take a moment and #thank your #delivery drivers, #supermarket employees, #hospital workers & #pharmacy staff.
 They’re #stressed out but went to work to #serve you. #AllInThisTogether #Covid_19 #COVID19

 Word clouds and centroid representatives provided some unique insights, such as "panic buying," "food shortage," "coronavirus," and "unemployment," reflecting prevalent COVID-19 discussions.
 However, they were not fully satisfactory in clearly representing each cluster.
 The raw frequency-based word cloud generation metric may not be ideal for unique word representation.
 Centroid representatives were clearer but still require further evaluation of their representativeness.